echohello-dev/transcribe-me/README.md

     L --> B
 ```

+## :warning: Important Note

+Starting from version 1.0.0, you need to explicitly install the provider(s) you want to use.
+The package no longer installs all providers by default to reduce unnecessary dependencies.

 ## :key: Key Features

 - **Audio Transcription**: Transcribes audio files using either the OpenAI Whisper API or AssemblyAI.
 It supports both MP3 and M4A formats.